shariq1989/cookbook/content/recipe/Pasole.md

 * 1 tsp Cumin, ground
 * 1 tbsp Oregano
-* 3 Bay Leaves
+* 2 Bay Leaves
 * 1 tbsp Avocado Oil
 * ½ Ancho Chili Powder or ½ can Chipotle in Adobo Sauce
+* 1-2 Guajillo Chilis, dred
-* 2½ lb Pork Butt cut into 1 inch pieces
+* 2½ lb Pork Butt cut into 1-inch pieces
 * 1 large White Onion, diced
 * 6 Garlic Cloves, minced
-* 4 cup of Chicken Stock or 4 cup of Water and 2 tbsp Chicken Better Than Bouillon
+* 4 cup of Water and 2 tbsp Chicken- Better Than Bouillon
-* 2 large cans Hominy, drained and rinsed
+* 1 29 oz can of Hominy, drained and rinsed

 For the Garnish: